of Growing Garlic:

 August to check growth.
 Use a fork to loosen the soil, and

-lift the bulbs when bottom leaves are yellow, 5-6 green leaves
+lift the bulbs when bottom leaves are yellow or five or six

-remain, before cloves begin to separate.
-Cure in a shaded
+upper green leaves remain, before cloves begin to separate.

-during a very wet season.
-Do not field-cure.
+need a dehumidifier during a very wet season.
+Do not field-cure

 • Trim, clean, store in a cool dry place, then enjoy.